nachocaru/xaprb.com/content/blog/2007-11-06-mysql-heartbeat-supports-postgresql.md

 <pre>mysql-heartbeat [options] --dbidriver=Pg</pre>

 Most of the tools in the MySQL Toolkit are very MySQL-specific.
-This one just happened to be an exception, and I&#8217;m happy it&#8217;s useful for more than the original purpose.
+This one just happened to be an exception, and I'm happy it's useful for more than the original purpose.